 The Sun

-The Sun holds 99.86% of all the mass in the Solar System, leaving just 0.14% behind for everything else: planets, moons, asteroids, comets.3 She really puts the “solar” in solar system. 🥁 *ta dum tsk* Lucky for us, that 0.14% is still about ~2.8 × 1027 kg and more than enough for some really cool stuff to happen.4
+The Sun holds 99.86% of all the mass in the Solar System, leaving just 0.14% behind for everything else: planets, moons, asteroids, comets.3: Go to reference 3 at the end of the page She really puts the “solar” in solar system. 🥁 *ta dum tsk* Lucky for us, that 0.14% is still about ~2.8 × 1027 kg and more than enough for some really cool stuff to happen.4: Go to reference 4 at the end of the page

-It’s easy to laugh at our ancestors for thinking the Sun was a god,5 but really, how else would you explain the giant ball of fire that rises every day and chases away darkness?
+It’s easy to laugh at our ancestors for thinking the Sun was a god,5: Go to reference 5 at the end of the page but really, how else would you explain the giant ball of fire that rises every day and chases away darkness?
 People today believe in gods that do far less.
 If I were going to worship something, the flaming sky orb that helps me spot predators sounds like a decent pick.

 G-Type star